 The Bohemian gem of Eastern Europe, the centuries-old buildings, the quirky art, the tasty beer…these are just a few of the reasons Prague makes such a great destination for travelers.
 With so much to see and do, you could spend your entire vacation exploring Prague, but many people choose to spend a few days there in addition to visiting other cities in Eastern or Central Europe.
-This Prague itinerary will show you how to make the most of 3 days, or even 4 or 5 days, in Prague.
+This Prague itinerary will show you what to do in Prague in 3 days, or even 4 or 5 days

 Table of Contents